Moves come as Canadian IP law shifts toward international collaboration

 Joining Marks & Clerk Canada to lead the copyright and digital groups, Lovrics is a copyright and trademark strategist, with experience in copyright, personality rights, marketing law and data protection.
 Lovrics is vice-chair of the Intellectual Property Institute of Canada’s copyright committee, a trustee of the Copyright Society of the USA and was a Lexpert Leading Lawyers Rising Star in 2018.

 Lovrics says she is excited to offer her clients the global reach to which Marks & Clerk has access.

-“For me, part of this move was the ability to join a preeminent international IP firm and, in the copyright space in particular, to be able to help grow the copyright practice not only in Canada, but also internationally,” he says.
+“For me, part of this move was the ability to join a preeminent international IP firm and, in the copyright space in particular, to be able to help grow the copyright practice not only in Canada, but also internationally,” she says.

 “I do trademark prosecution and oversee large international portfolios and on that side of my practice, it's exciting to be part of an international firm where my clients will benefit from the ability to – underneath one umbrella – handle much of the portfolio.”

 Singh is an intellectual property law litigator and has acted for clients across a number of industries, including leisure, hospitality, chemicals, architecture and construction, pharmaceuticals and cosmetics.
-She is vice-char of the Intellectual Property Institute of Canada's litigation committee, a section executive with the Canadian Bar Association’s Intellectual Property section and an elected representative of the Ontario Bar Association’s Council.
+She is chair of the Intellectual Property Institute of Canada's litigation committee, a section executive with the Canadian Bar Association’s Intellectual Property section and an elected representative of the Ontario Bar Association’s Council.